 Fellow in Pediatrics - Hematology & Oncology

 BioRaúl Montiel-Esparza, MD is a board-certified pediatrician and clinical fellow in the Division of Pediatric Hematology, Oncology, Stem Cell Transplantation, and Regenerative Medicine at Stanford University School of Medicine.
-Dr. Montiel-Esparza grew up in central Mexico and graduated with honors from Tecnológico de Monterrey Escuela de Medicina.
+Dr. Montiel-Esparza grew up in central Mexico and earned his MD with honors from Tecnológico de Monterrey Escuela de Medicina.
 He completed a postdoctoral research fellowship in cancer immunology in the Luznik Lab at Johns Hopkins University.
 Dr. Montiel-Esparza completed his residency in Pediatrics at University of Texas Southwestern Medical Center.
 He has presented his work on Acute Myeloid Leukemia and Graft-versus-Host disease multiple times at national conferences and has several publications and co-authorships.
 His experiences as a clinician, scientist, and advocate have ultimately inspired him to explore graft engineering strategies in haploidentical stem-cell transplantation to ameliorate graft-versus-host disease in the Bertaina Lab at Stanford.
 His preliminary research recently granted him the 2022 inaugural underrepresented in medicine new investigator award from the American Society for Transplantation and Cellular Therapy (ASTCT).
-Ultimately, decreasing barriers to bone marrow transplant and improving donor availability in Latin America is in alignment with his future career goals.
+Ultimately, decreasing barriers to hematopoietic stem cell transplantation in order to improve donor availability in Latin America is in alignment with his future career goals.